 Nabilah Said is a playwright, critic, poet and the editor of ArtsEquator.
 Her plays have been staged in Singapore and London.
 She is the founder of Main Tulis Group, a collective of playwrights writing in Malay and English.
 In 2018, she co-founded Lazy Native, an international theatre collective that champions Southeast Asian narratives.
-Nabilah is the writer-in-residence for Sing Lit Station in 2018/2019.
+Nabilah was the writer-in-residence for Sing Lit Station in 2018/2019, and is part of the Book A Writer programme.
+She is also an adjunct lecturer at Nanyang Academy of Fine Arts.

 Her play Inside Voices, a dark comedy about Singaporean Muslim women, won the Origins Award for Outstanding New Work at London’s VAULT Festival 2019, where it enjoyed a sold-out six-show run.
 It was also published by Nick Hern Books.
 Nabilah also presented two new original works at the M1 Singapore Fringe Festival 2019: festival commission, ANGKAT: A Definitive, Alternative, Reclaimed Narrative of a Native, and a collaboration with Bhumi Collective titled yesterday it rained salt.
 Past work include Drip, a play presented by The Necessary Stage as part of their debut The Orange Production platform in 2017, and Tart, a short play presented by Teater Ekamatra in 2015.